kensiprell/ktorio.github.io/quickstart/guides/website.md

 }
 ```

-The main benefits of an HTML DSL is that you have full statically typed access to variables and it is thoroughly integrated
-with the code base.
+The main benefits of the HTML DSL is that you have full statically typed access to variables and it is thoroughly integrated with the code base.

 The downside of all this is that you have to recompile to change the HTML, and you can't search complete HTML blocks.
-But it is lightning fast, and you can use the [autoreload feature](https://ktor.io/servers/autoreload.html) to recompile
-on change and reload the relevant JVM classes.
+However, it is lightning fast, and you can use the [autoreload feature](https://ktor.io/servers/autoreload.html) to recompile on change and reload the relevant JVM classes.

 ## Exercises

 ### Exercise 1

-Make a registeration page and store the user/password datasource in memory in a hashmap.
+Create a registration page and store the user/password datasource in memory in a hashmap.

 ### Exercise 2